-This means that, from 1 January 2014 onwards, if you have been or are on a career break or unemployed or on maternity/paternity leave you will need to ensure that you still comply with the CPD Regulations and will need to undertake appropriate CPD for your circumstances.
+This means that if you have been or are on a career break, are unemployed or on maternity/paternity leave, you will need to ensure that you still comply with the CPD Regulations and will need to undertake appropriate CPD for your circumstances.

 Members who are suffering from ill health and who have not worked during the CPD year in question are exempt from CPD requirements.